GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Check recipe [Site migrations](https://gatographql.com/recipes/site-migrations/) to learn how to do this.

-= Can Gato GraphQL translate the content in my site? =
+= How to translate the content in my site using Gato GraphQL? =

-Yes it can, via the extensions provided by the [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation).
+You need the extensions provided by the [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation).

 With this bundle, you can create a GraphQL query that extracts text properties from Gutenberg blocks, translates them to another language using the Google Translate API, and then stores the post's content back to the database.